Could this environmental contaminant be making your PCOS worse?

 Shanghai Jiao Tong University in China just came out with this disturbing report.
 Their researchers collected the follicular fluid and ovarian cells from patients with polycystic ovary syndrome and patients without the disease.

-They found that the level of BPA in the follicular fluid of the polycystic ovarian diseased women was roughly 23% higher than in the other women.
-Also, they added varying amounts of BPA to the collected ovarian cells.
+They found that the level of bisphenol A in the follicular fluid of the polycystic ovarian diseased women was roughly 23% higher than in the other women.
+Also, they added varying amounts of bisphenol A to the collected ovarian cells.
 They said that synthesis of one of the estrogens was suppressed -- but only in the PCOS cells, not the cells from the other women.
 Ditto for an enzyme (aromatase), which converts male hormones into estrogen.

 In other words, emerging evidence is showing that the increased levels of BPA found in women with polycystic ovary syndrome is leading to hormonal disruptions and actually making polycystic ovarian syndrome worse that it has to be.